 Hopes of a new initiative over Syria at the council have been dented by Russia and China.

 Russian Deputy Foreign Minister Gennady Gatilov said Moscow was "categorically against any outside interference".

-And a spokesman for China's foreign ministry reiterated Beijing's opposition to military intervention in Syria or forced "regime change".'Appalling and inexcusable'
+And a spokesman for China's foreign ministry reiterated Beijing's opposition to military intervention in Syria or forced "regime change".